stumpsyn/servers/README.md

 # Stumptown Syndicate Servers

 [Chef](http://www.opscode.com/chef/) cookbooks and configuration for servers run by [Stumptown Syndicate](http://stumptownsyndicate.org).
+For more information about these servers, consult the [Server Notes](http://stumptownsyndicate.org/wiki/Tech/Server_Notes) on the wiki.

 ## Local Development & Testing